Base Flood Elevation & Elevation Certificates in Florida

 Elevation Certificate Costs in Florida

-Here is what affects the price of an elevation certificate and what to expect by region.
+Here is what affects the price of an elevation certificate, and what tends to drive the work in each region.
 Demand is highest in Miami-Dade County, where sea level rise and frequent flooding drive a steady need for elevation certificates.

 South Florida